Canadians can apply to renew their passports online beginning this fall

 The travel document design was refreshed as part of a routine effort to update the Canadian passport every 10 years.

-The last time the passport was updated in 2013, the pages were designed to feature historical images of the Fathers of Confederation, the Canadian National Vimy Memorial in France, the completion of the Canadian Pacific Railway and Terry Fox on his Marathon of Hope.
+The last time the passport was updated in 2013, the pages were designed to feature historical images of the Fathers of Confederation, the completion of the Canadian Pacific Railway and Terry Fox on his Marathon of Hope.

-The new designs are more colourful and generic, replacing eminent Canadians with faceless figures working and playing in natural Canadian landscapes.
+The new designs are more colourful and feature faceless figures working and playing in natural Canadian landscapes.

-Conservative Leader Pierre Poilievre denounced the new designs in the House of Commons Wednesday, and charged the Liberals with attempting to erase essential Canadian history.

-"Why will the prime minister not stand up for our history, get connected to reality and keep the images in our passport that make us so proud to be Canadian?"
-Poilievre asked during question period.

 Fraser said the government consulted with several groups on the new design, which reinforced the need to reflect Canada's natural environments and diversity, "rather than historical artifacts or symbols that we're still very proud of."